 The principal objective of the American Bar Association's program of approving paralegal education programs that meet ABA Guidelines, is to foster high quality paralegal education and training and the development of educational standards.

 The Standing Committee on Paralegals and Approval Commission carry out this objective through an intensive review and on-site evaluation of such programs.
 The guidance and direction of the ABA through the Standing Committee and its Approval Commission has led to the development of superior paralegal education programs designed to raise the competence of those individuals who assist lawyers in the delivery of legal services.

-The approval process is accomplished through extensive investigation of self-evaluation reports prepared by the paralegal programs as well as through on-site evaluations of program operations to verify that they operate in compliance with ABA Guidelines.
+The approval process is accomplished through extensive investigation of self-evaluation reports prepared by the paralegal programs as well as through on-site evaluations of program operations to verify that they operate in compliance with the ABA Guidelines for the Approval of Paralegal Education Programs.
 Programs that successfully complete the evaluation process are approved for a period of seven years.

 The Standing Committee on Paralegals and its Approval Commission are committed to providing the information and resources needed by programs to understand and comply with the Guidelines and to guide them through the approval process.
 ABA staff will respond to all approval process questions.
 They will also refer complex questions to the educational consultants.

 - The process begins when a paralegal education program determines that it will seek ABA approval.
 The program must assess its readiness to apply for approval.